DarioCattelan/DarioCattelan.github.io/content/Races/Axiomatics/Elves.md

 The Alwadi (al-WAH-dee) are elected from elves who are at least grandparents and members of land owning elvish clans.
 The Alwadi hold 20 of 128 seats of the Majilis, and as a result provide only minor political sway.
 Political families often use the Alwadi as training grounds for their career in the Jidi.
 The Alwadi are much more socially liberal than the Jidi.

 #### Arwah
-The Arwah (AHR-wha) are two spirits who volunteer to be in the Majilis.
-They hold two seats, the Seat of Flora and the Seat of Fauna. the Arwah hold far too few seats to pass any legislation, but each seat has a seasonal power of veto.
+The Arwah (AHR-wha) are two [[Spirits|spirits]] who volunteer to be in the Majilis.
+They hold two seats, the Seat of Flora and the Seat of Fauna.
+The Arwah hold far too few seats to pass any legislation, but each seat has a seasonal power of veto.
 Members of the Arwah are flaky by nature, and representatives do not always sit all season (though the Seat of Flora is much more likely to sit encumbered for a whole season).
 The Arwah voting patterns are mercurial and unpredictable, and other parties make great effort to secure the Arwah veto each season.

 ### Heralds
 In theory, the elves have 65 [[The Heralds|Heralds]], naming every member of the [[Elves#Projidi|Projidi political party]] a Herald (in fact, the Elvish word for Herald is Projidi).
 In practice, only the most senior members of the [[Rasul clan]] have active divine duties and powers.
 These heads are called the Projidi Shah (pro-GEE-dee SHAH), Elder Herald in the Common Tongue, or simply the Shah.